akira-tech/RFQ993471/README.md

            | Project Lead             | B. Dorsey
            | Testing, reviews, misc   | E. Liang, R. Siebel, J. Coblentz, J. Phipps

-The project workforce participated in a brainstorm (Webex with followup emails) to generate the application idea.
+The team participated in a brainstorm (Webex with followup emails) to generate the application idea.
-We wanted the idea to be relatively simple, dynamic, user-friendly and implementable with the cutting-edge technological stacks.
+Our goals were to be relatively simple, dynamic, user-friendly and implementable with the cutting-edge technological stacks.
-We decided to implement an app retrieving data from http://open.fda.gov to visualize the word frequency in warning labels grouped by Route and Product Type categories and sorted by frequency of occurrence.
+We decided to implement an app for retrieving data from http://open.fda.gov for visualizing the word frequency in warning labels grouped by Route and Product Type categories and sorted by frequency of occurrence.
-This application allows users at a glace understand the prevailing subjects of concern among different types of drugs.
+This application allows users to visualize the prevailing subjects of concern among different types of drugs.

 We envisioned the following use cases:

 * __General User__:
-  - quickly find prevalent issues or warnings listed in the warning section of the product labels
+  - quickly find prevalent issues or warnings listed in the warning section of product labels
   - share one's findings with friends using downloadable .png or .svg file

 * __Researcher__: